Steveorevo/node-red-contrib-nbrowser/README.md

 The inner HTML source code based on the given CSS selector or the entire source code for the current web page if the CSS selector parameter is left blank.
 * **selector** - The CSS selector to retrieve HTML source from or blank for the entire web page.
 * **output** - An existing context property to place the HTML source into or flow output (default).
 When using a flow output, the source will be available in msg.payload.
 ___
+##### getText
+The inner text based on the given CSS selector or the entire text for the current web page if the CSS selector parameter is left blank.
+* **selector** - The CSS selector to retrieve text from or blank for the entire web page.
+* **output** - An existing context property to place the text into or flow output (default).
+When using a flow output, the text will be available in msg.payload.
+___
+##### getUnfluff
+The unfluff content (an automatic web page content extractor) for the given web pages HTML source.
+See [node-unfluff](https://github.com/ageitgey/node-unfluff) for details.
+* **output** - An existing context property to place the unfluff content into or a flow output (default).
+When using a flow output, the unfluff data will be available in msg.payload.
+___
 ##### getURL
 The URL of the current web page.